Hello-cell-dev/bubbablox-src/README.md

 - <a href="https://code.visualstudio.com/Download">(optional) VSCode</a> {RECOMMENDED}
 - <a href="https://mh-nexus.de/downloads/HxDPortableSetup.zip">(required for patching) HxD</a> {USED FOR PATCHING RCC}

+## hosting clients on localhost
+- to host a client on localhost you have to go to ```C:\Windows\System32\drivers\etc``` and open hosts file in notepad++ or notepad all work, then you have to scroll to the very end be careful so u dont fuck up some stuff, make the domain 10 letters any domain works just make sure its not a regular domain u use it will probably fuck some shit up.

 ## requirements
 - windows server.
 2022-2025, all though linux wasn't actually tested but it is recommended to use VM if your using linux since they wont work properly due to EXE not being supported in linux lol.
 ---